dhellmann/pymotw-3/source/copy/index.rst

 The ``Graph`` class includes a few basic directed graph methods.
 An instance can be initialized with a name and a list of existing nodes to which it is connected.
-The ``add_connection()`` method is used to set up bi-directional connections.
-It is also used by the deepcopy operator.
+The ``add_connection()`` method is used to set up bidirectional connections.
+It is also used by the deep copy operator.

 The ``__deepcopy__()`` method prints messages to show how it is called, and manages the memo dictionary contents as needed.
-Instead of copying the connection list wholesale, it creates a new list and appends copies of the individual connections to it.
-That ensures that the memo dictionary is updated as each new node is duplicated, and avoids recursion issues or extra copies of nodes.
-As before, it returns the copied object when it is done.
+Instead of copying the entire connection list wholesale, it creates a new list and appends copies of the individual connections to it.
+That ensures that the memo dictionary is updated as each new node is duplicated, and it avoids recursion issues or extra copies of nodes.
+As before, the method returns the copied object when it is done.

 .. digraph:: copy_example
-   :caption: Deep copy for an Object Graph With Cycles
+   :caption: Deep Copy for an Object Graph with Cycles

    "root";
    "a" -> "root";